ChimeHQ/LanguageServerProtocol/README.md

 For the most part, this library strives to be a straightfoward version of the spec in Swift.
 There are a few places, however, where it just makes sense to pull in some extra functionality.

-### Snippet

-This type makes it easier to interpret the contents of completion results.
+- `Snippet`: makes it easier to interpret the contents of completion results

-### SemanticTokenRepresentation

-This is an actor that handles requestig and decoding semantic token information.
+- `SemanticTokenClient`: helps to consume Semantic Token information

 ## Supported Features